-Chemical Meteorology (CHEMET)
+Chemical Meteorology (CHEMET) service

 CHEMET can be used to track the dispersion of a chemical release.
 Telephone advice is available on demand which will give a simple short-range prediction of the anticipated behaviour of the plume.